makersacademy/airport_challenge/README.md

 - Airports are responsible for storing and releasing planes.
 - The class includes `Weather`
 - Planes are stored in the `@planes` instance variable.
+- Airports have a default capacity of 1
 - `#accept` evaluates whether a plane can land.
 If so, it tell the plane to land and adds the plane to `@planes`
-- Planes are only told to land if they are flying (aka. not at an airport) and the weather is not stormy
+- Planes are only told to land if they are flying (aka. not at an airport), if the weather is not stormy, and if the airport is not full.
 - `#release` evaluates whether a plane can take off.
 If so, it tells the plane to take off and removes them from `@planes`
 - Planes are only told to take off if they are at the airport (aka. `@planes` includes the plane) and the weather is not stormy